Greenie-app/Frontend/README.md

 ### Testing

-Unit tests are written in Mocha using Chai, and can be run with `yarn test:unit`.
+Unit tests are written using Vitest and can be run with `yarn test:unit`.
 Unit tests are not comprehensive; they are only written for methods and classes with notably complex logic.

 End-to-end testing is powered by Cypress.
 Run `yarn test:e2e` to launch the Cypress test framework.
 The backend and many other processes will have to also